airomem/airomem/README.md

 This is achieved because there is no _Database_.
 There is only _persistence_.

 #Motivation
-I hava lot of positive experience with _Prevayler_.
+I hava lot of positive experience with _Prevayler_ - quite an old project published by Klaus Wuestefeld.

 Goal of this project is to provide Prevayler based persistence with some extra features such as Java 8 Lambda expressions, _Kryo_ based serialization, rich collections (_CQEngine_).